Freezing Rhubarb How to Freeze Rhubarb

 What are the different methods used for Freezing Rhubarb?

-Much literature regarding the freezing of rhubarb suggests one of the following two methods.
-However, the only way I have EVER frozen rhubarb is the method I describe, (with pictures), in the steps below.
 I have frozen rhubarb using this quick and simple No cook!
-No syrup! method (which my mother taught me) for 30 years with perfect success.
+No syrup! method (which my mother taught me :) for 30 years with perfect success.

 Method #1 - cut and wash rhubarb and chop into small pieces.
 Blanch for 1 1/2 minutes in steam or boiling water and pack into freezer containers or plastic bags.
 Freeze.

 Method #2 - cut and wash rhubarb and chop into small pieces.
 Prepare a syrup mixing one part sugar with two parts water, bringing the mixture to a boil to dissolve the sugar, then refrigerate the mixture until chilled.
-Add 1/3 to 1/2 cup of cold sugar syrup to a 2-cup container packed with rhubarb, allowing 1/2 inch of headspace.
+Add 1/3 to 1/2 cup of cold sugar syrup to a 2-cup container packed with rhubarb, allowing 1/2 inch of head-space.
 Freeze.

 Do I need to thaw my Rhubarb before using it in a recipe?